0vibecode/codingChallengePython-CP/README.md

 # codingChallengePython-CP
 Zero vibe coding for real top one percent of software developers.
 Here we solving the most difficult CP question using real coding and no vide coding.
+Some of the best resources are available here.